AmdSampsa/container-juggle/files.md

 login.bash          # LOCALHOST / login to remote host
-newctx.bash         # LOCALHOST / create a new context from template prepare.bash        # LOCALHOST / prepare the REMOTEHOST (run only once per REMOTEHOST) pull.bash           # LOCALHOST / sync mirror, shared, etc. from REMOTEHOST pulldir.bash        # LOCALHOST / pull a complete directory from REMOTEHOST push.bash           # LOCALHOST / sync mirror, shared etc. to REMOTEHOST pushdir.bash        # LOCALHOST / push a complete directory to REMOTEHOST pushimage.bash      # REMOTEHOST / create a docker image from container & push to registry (WIP) pushremove.bash     # LOCALHOST / sync mirror, shared, etc. to REMOTEHOST and delete files that don't exist at LOCALHOST
+newctx.bash         # LOCALHOST / create a new context from template prepare.bash        # LOCALHOST / prepare the REMOTEHOST (run only once per REMOTEHOST) pull.bash           # LOCALHOST / sync mirror, shared, etc. from REMOTEHOST - WARNING: script launches subprocesses with & pulldir.bash        # LOCALHOST / pull a complete directory from REMOTEHOST push.bash           # LOCALHOST / sync mirror, shared etc. to REMOTEHOST - WARNING: script launches subprocesses with & pushdir.bash        # LOCALHOST / push a complete directory to REMOTEHOST pushimage.bash      # REMOTEHOST / create a docker image from container & push to registry (WIP) pushremove.bash     # LOCALHOST / sync mirror, shared, etc. to REMOTEHOST and delete files that don't exist at LOCALHOST